 Apprentice electrician:

-You can consider these electricians to be at the entry levels of their electric skills.
-You’ll have to get through hundred hours of classroom training to get at this level.
+You can consider these electricians to be at the entry-level of their electric skills.
+You’ll have to get through a hundred hours of classroom training to get to this level.

 It takes around 3 years to 6 years to get a license as an apprentice electrician.